yverek/coding-challenges/README.md

-# coding-challenges
+# Coding Challenges
-A repository containing all my completed coding challenges from coding challenge websites.
+A repository containing all my completed coding challenges.